jamilaakhter/jamilaakhter/README.md

 I live in Bangladesh.
 I love programming.
 I am currently learning web development.
 I am new on GitHub.
 I have contributed to a lot of projects.

-This is a pull request from [z] to test Hacktober pull request.
+This is a pull request from Md.
+Ibn Jihan to test Hacktober pull request.
+Wanted to test how it works! :)

 <!---
 jamilaakhter/jamilaakhter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.